VirtusLab/scala-cli/website/docs/reference/commands.md

   scala-cli --power github secret create --repo repo-org/repo-name SECRET_VALUE=value:secret
 ```

-The 'secret-create' sub-command is an experimental feature.
+The 'secret-create' sub-command is experimental.
 Please bear in mind that non-ideal user experience should be expected.
 If you encounter any bugs or have feedback to share, make sure to reach out to the maintenance team at https://github.com/VirtusLab/scala-cli